Suffix: -ence (Verb→Noun) | English Vocabulary

 🎯 Video Summary

 This video focuses on how the English suffix -ence is used to form nouns by changing the structure of base words, clearly showing the transformation process and making patterns of noun formation easy to recognize.
+You’ll see how spelling and word form change from the original base to the final -ence noun, helping learners understand the structural role of the suffix itself.

 This approach allows you to focus entirely on word formation rules, which is especially useful when studying English vocabulary systematically.